marczz/mzlinux_pages/media/media_players.md

 <a name="exaile"></a>[Exaile](http://www.exaile.org/)
 :   [Exaile](http://en.wikipedia.org/wiki/Exaile)
+    (GPL) is an audio player written in python using pygtk and using
+    {{< iref "streaming#gstreamer" "GStreamer" >}}
-    (GPL) is an audio player written in python using pygtk and using gstreamer aiming to be similar to KDE's AmaroK, but for GTK+.
-It has a plugin system that allow: MPRIS control ([mpris plugin
+    aiming to be similar to KDE's AmaroK, but for GTK+.
+It has a plugin system that
+    allow: MPRIS control
+    ([mpris plugin
     ](https://github.com/exaile/exaile/tree/master/plugins/mpris)),
     bidirectional last.fm support, a shoutcast directory browser, tag editing thru an
     {{< iref "tag_management#mutagen" "ExFalso" >}}
     plugin, {{< iref "streaming#daap" "DAAP protocol" >}}
     _client and server_ support.
 As a PyGTK player you can expect a memory footprint of 81M/39M shared (one ogg file loaded).
 Exaile is no longer in Debian since _jessie_.

     -   [GitHub - Exaile](https://github.com/exaile/exaile)
     -   [Exaile Documentation](http://exaile.readthedocs.io/en/stable/)